-Driver’s License Suspension Lawyer in Gillette
+Driver’s License Suspension Lawyers in Gillette

 Anyone facing a DUI charge in Wyoming will lose their license temporarily, even for a first offense.
 At the time of arrest, an individual charged will be provided with a temporary license that will be valid for 30 days.
-What you do during those 30 days is very important, and we recommend calling a Gillette DUI defense attorney from Steven Titus & Associates, P.C.
+What you do during those 30 days is very important, and we recommend calling a Gillette DUI defense lawyer from Steven Titus & Associates, P.C.
 Our legal team will look at the facts, challenge the suspension, and work hard to protect your future.
 Call (307) 257-7800 today.

 Administrative Per Se License Suspension